 As a student in EPID600, you are required to submit answers to: (a) 12 case studies indicated in the module instructions, (b) 10 Quizzes, (c) Midterm and Final Examinations, according to the due dates (see schedule in Sakai | Syllabus).
 Quizzes and assignments will be timed and are intended as closed book, although use of outside materials will not be prohibited.
-Answers are submissions through Sakai or through special EPID600 webforms linked in Sakai.
+Answers are submitted through Sakai or through special EPID600 webforms linked in Sakai.

 You are also requested to submit four evaluation forms: (a) anonymous TA early evaluation; (b) 1st peer (early) evaluation, (c) 2nd peer (end-of-course) evaluation, (d) anonymous course and instructor evaluation.
 Links to the TA and peer evaluations will be placed in Sakai.
-The anonymous course evaluation is conducted by the university; you will receive an email with the link to the webform.
-To thank you for your time and attention in submitting evaluations, you will receive points on your overall course grade for submitting the peer and course evaluations.
+The anonymous course evaluation is conducted by the university; you should receive an email with the link to the webform (please direct questions about the course evaluation to SPH-Course-Eval@unc.edu).
+To thank you for your time and attention in submitting evaluations, you will receive points on your overall course grade for submitting the peer, TA, and course evaluations.